Building Kohn-Sham potentials for ground and excited states: Introduction

 \subsection{Acknowledgement}

-I warmly thank Mathieu Lewin, for having advised me during this work, and \'Eric Cancès for useful discussions.
+I warmly thank Mathieu Lewin, for having advised me during this work, and \'Eric Cancès for useful comments.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreements MDFT No 725528 and EMC2 No 810367).
+Data sharing not applicable to this article as no datasets were generated or analysed during the current study.